mistasparkaru/Qx86/README.md

 Python.exe cpu3.py
 ```
 Note – Make your command prompt window full screen as curses may error if it cannot fit the entire screen in your window.
 This will run the traditional emulator and emulator for execution on a quantum computer in parallel.
-Note the RAM contains an example program which loads the A register, increments A then halts.
+Note the emulators pseudo RAM contains an example program which loads the A register, increments A then halts.

 ![image](https://user-images.githubusercontent.com/66572228/199703390-af98205e-d405-4c52-92bf-154daf02605d.png)

-To exit the emulator, press the Q button.<br>
+To exit the emulator, press the Q key.<br>

 10. The next step is to tell the emulator which instructions to execute on the quantum computer.
 This is done by editing the cpu3.py file and scrolling down until you get to the Example program section.
-This section contains a number of sample programs, in this example un-comment the line #qpu.QuantumExecute = "INC2"
+This section contains a number of sample programs, in this example un-comment the line #qpu.QuantumExecute = "INC1"

 ![image](https://user-images.githubusercontent.com/66572228/199703594-21d78f1e-a9b6-44c6-be81-bdf6e7841f28.png)

-11. We can now run the emulator again but note when the program counter gets to the INC instruction (3C) execution pauses, this is the emulator joining the queue for execution on one of IBMs quantum computers.
-After roughly 30 seconds the results will be returned from IBMs quantum computer and we can see that the A register has incremented.
+11. Execute the emulator again, but note when the program counter gets to the INC instruction (3C) execution pauses, this is the emulator joining the queue for execution on one of IBMs quantum computers. (or setting up a local quantum simulator) After roughly 30 seconds the results will be returned from IBMs quantum computer and we can see that the A register has incremented.

 ![image](https://user-images.githubusercontent.com/66572228/199703816-66f6fc91-3521-4a6a-b134-af0d646c28ba.png)